Red Queen (novel): Plot

-Suddenly having to live as a noble within the king's ranks, Mare slowly acquaints herself with Maven and Cal while also befriending Julian Jacos, Cal's uncle and a librarian who teaches her how to control her powers.
-Mare is permitted to say goodbye to her family by Cal and learns the return of her brothers Bree and Tramy, but not Shade, who was beheaded by Silver officers for reported desertion.
-Furious that her favorite brother was killed, Mare joins the Scarlet Guard.
-While meeting with Farley to discuss plans, Mare is infuriated when she learns that Kilorn joined, and surprised when she sees that Maven joined as well.
-This new revelation brings Mare and Maven closer together and they become lovers.
-The plan involves disrupting a royal ball and killing several important Silvers.
-However, an unexpected and mysterious bomb goes off, killing many innocents in the process, and also resulting in the capture of Kilorn, Farley, and other members of the Scarlet Guard.
-Though the rebels are able to be freed thanks to Julian's help, Mare is alarmed when she learns that Farley was not responsible for the bomb dropped at the palace.
-The bomb gave Silvers the ability to paint the Scarlet Guard as dangerous murderers to the public.
+Now having to live as a royal within the King's ranks, Mare finds herself in classes on etiquette, history, and controlling her power.
+She befriends librarian Julian Jacos, one of her teachers and Cal's uncle, who helps her develop further control over her ability.
+Mare feels torn as she becomes acquainted with Cal and Maven, realizing she is in love with Cal, her betrothed's brother and the future Silver King.
+One night, Cal takes Mare to her home in the Stilts to say goodbye to her family, where she finds Bree and Tramy have returned home, but that Shade was beheaded by Silver officers for desertion.
+Furious that her brother was killed by Silvers, Mare joins the Scarlet Guard.
+In a meeting with Farley, Mare is infuriated to learn that Kilorn also joined the Guard, and surprised to discover that Maven joined as well.
+This new revelation brings Mare and Maven closer together as they assist in a plot to weaken the Silver nobility.
+The plan involves disrupting a royal ball by killing several notable Silvers, but the plan fails when an unexpected bomb goes off, killing many innocents and resulting in the imprisonment of Kilorn, Farley, and other members of the Scarlet Guard.
+The rebels are freed with Julian's help, but Mare is alarmed when she learns that Farley was not responsible for the bomb dropped at the palace.
+Silver nobility use the bomb to paint the Scarlet Guard as dangerous terrorists.